Ropinirole (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how ropinirole works.
+- Some medicines can affect how ropinirole works.
 Tell your doctor knows if you are using any of the following:

 - Ciprofloxacin, levodopa, metoclopramide, thiothixene

 - Birth control pills, or estrogen to treat menopausal symptoms